coredds/eniGOma/README.md

 machine, err := enigma.NewEnigmaSimple(eniGOma.AlphabetGreek)
 ```

-💡 **Tip**: For most use cases, prefer `--auto-config` which automatically detects the optimal alphabet from your input text.
+Tip: For most use cases, prefer `--auto-config` which automatically detects the optimal alphabet from your input text.

 ## Advanced Features